materialsproject/mapidoc/README.md

 	m.query(criteria={"pretty_formula": "Li2O"}, properties=["spacegroup.symbol"])
 	```

-   You can identify the appropriate key by going to docs/spacegroup/symbol
+   You can identify the appropriate key by going to the docs/spacegroup/symbol
    subfolder.
 This means that the desired information is in spacegroup.symbol
    (concantenate all subfolders with "." and drop the initial "docs" prefix).
 5. One more very complicated example.
 Let's say you would like to query for the